MadameSardine/answers-GitHub/git_clone.md

-# What does 'git clone' does?
+# What does 'git clone' do?